jenbuzz/activatoradmin/README.md

 ##Usage

 Login using these fixed credentials: Username = admin & Password = admin.
+The credentials are set in config/config.ini.

+A default database structure can be found in docs/db.sql.
+Use database mapping as explained under Configuration if the default database structure is different.

 ##Configuration